jsilvela/jsilvela.github.io/content/post/2021-03-13-what-if-math.md

 the mileage markers, and the time, on a sheet of paper, or on a shiny device.
 The trip takes 4 hours, and by the end, you've traveled 200km.
 So, you did an average of 50km/h.
 Easy.
-But you know you paused for lunch 40 minutes, and there were road-blocks in such a section of the trip, and a traffic jam in another section.
+But you know you paused for lunch 40 minutes, and there were road-blocks in one section of the trip, and a traffic jam in another section.
 So, to get a more detailed idea of your journey, the kid hands you the mileage readings and their time.